InspiringGroup-Lab/martFL/README.md

 # martFL
 The official code of ACM CCS 2023 paper "martFL: Enabling Utility-Driven Data Marketplace with a Robust and Verifiable Federated Learning Architecture".
+This work features a robust and verifiable Federated Learning architecture, underpinned by a secure model evaluation protocol to remove malicious model updates and a zero-knowledge proving system that ensures fair data trading.
 [Arxiv](https://arxiv.org/abs/2309.01098)

 ![martFL](figure/martFL.png)